gcallah/BookReviews/gerstle.md

 clearly has preferences among them.
 For example, Gerstle despises Patrick Buchanan: for example he notes that Buchanan worried that NAFTA meant "tough hearty [white] men" (151) would lose their jobs.
-Now clearly Buchanan did not say or write the "white" part, or Gerstle would not have had to insert it in brackets.
+Now clearly Buchanan did not write the "white" part, or Gerstle would not have had to insert it in brackets.
 But is he justified in doing so?
 He cites three works by Buchanan.
 The first is his speech to the Republican national convention in 1992.
 The only reference to race in that speech is when